-- What is the COT report?
+- What is COT report?

-- Positions of large and small players
+- CFTC.
+Positions of large players and small players

 There is no secret that movements occurring in financial markets largely depend on actions of large participants, professionals, who often have the opportunity and desire to influence the market situation.
 In medium- and long-term trading when positions are held for weeks or months it is important to understand the direction in which large players hold their positions, whether they increase them or, instead of this, gradually reduce them.
 The price movement chart does not reflect this information and its form is a consequence of market participants’ actions.
 CFTC reports demonstrate the reasons for the formation of price movements.